STaj-55/STaj-55/README.md

 ## About Me

 Hi everyone!
-I'm Sultan Taj, a senior at SUNY Polytechnic Institute graduating in December 2024 with a Bachelor's degree in Network and Computer Security.
+I'm Sultan Taj, I graduated from SUNY Polytechnic Institute with a Bachelors' in Network and Computer Security.
+Currently I work in Security Operations, and love investigating incidents!

 ## My Interests

-I'm interested in Cybersecurity with different fields like Vulnerability Management, Ethical Hacking, and Incident Response.
-I also enjoy Infrastructure, Network Security, Automation and Machine Learning!
+I'm interested in Cloud Security and currently building out my skillset for securing cloud environments.
+I've grown a strong passion for Detection Engineering and Incident Response and would love to incorporate it within Cloud Security.

 ## Certifications / Certificates
 - **CompTIA Network+**